 Yes, oatmeal as in the breakfast food.
 Credit its beta-glucans, sugars that reduce skin inflammation and enhance collagen production in the skin, for its usefulness.
 Plus, Nussbaum says, “It can be used regularly and for long periods of time safely.”
 In fact, the ingredient is approved by the FDA as a treatment for eczema.

-Eczema sufferers will appreciate the deeply soothing qualities of this cream (which has the National Eczema Association Seal of Approval, we should add), but anyone can reap the deeply hydrating and nourishing benefits.
+Eczema sufferers will appreciate the deeply soothing qualities of this cream (which has the National Eczema Association Seal of Approval), but anyone can reap the deeply hydrating and nourishing benefits.
 Bonus points for the ultra-affordable price.

 “Chamomile contains many naturally occurring compounds known to soothe the skin when applied topically,” Nussbaum says.
 The other nice thing: You don’t have to buy a separate skincare product to reap the benefits.
 “Brew a strong tea and make warm compresses, or throw a few tea bags into your bath water, along with coconut or sweet almond oil for a soothing soak,” Nussbaum suggests.

 Bae, who also recommends chamomile, likes this product.
 Along with calming chamomile extract, it contains retinyl palmitate, a gentle retinol alternative that still delivers similar wrinkle-fighting effects.

 Resveratrol is the standout antioxidant that makes a glass of red wine nightly a good pick for your health, and the grape-derived compound is a win for your skin too.
 The mechanism of action is a bit complicated, but, essentially by decreasing certain proteins, it increases the production of anti-inflammatory molecules, Bae says.